daria-serkova/aws-cdk/documents-management/README.md

 ## Key Aspects

 - All stack resources have set of required tags attached
 - All stack resources send logs into specified CloudWatch group
+- All architecture diagrams (PlantUML and Draw.io formats) are located inside `architecture` folder.
+Install corresponding extensions to see them inside VSC.